MudBlazor/MudBlazor/CONTRIBUTING.md

 The documentation has lots of examples for every component.
-We use those examples as unit tests by instantiating them in a bUnit context and checking whether or not rendering them throws an error or not.
-While this is not a replacing of a good hand-written unit test we can at least catch very basic breakages which would throw a runtime exception on render.
-The auto-tests are all generated into the file _AllComponents.cs under MudBlazor.UnitTests.
+We use those examples as unit tests by instantiating them in a bUnit context and checking whether rendering them throws an error or not.
+While this is not comparable to a good hand-written unit test we can at least catch exceptions thrown by the render logic.
+These tests are generated automatically on build and their cs files start with a underscore.

 ### Continuous Integration

-We have an Azure DevOps pipeline which will automatically execute the entire test suite on all pushes to the master branch.
+We have an Azure DevOps pipeline which will automatically execute the entire test suite on all pushes and PRs.
+So if your commit or PR breaks the tests you'll be notified.